godwokenrises/godwoken-doc/versioned_docs/version-0.0/overview.md

 ## Current Version

-The current version available is the **Godwoken beta**.
-We still maintain various levels of control over the mainnet.
+The current version available is the **v0.10.4**.
+For more information refer to [godwoken-docker-prebuilds](https://github.com/nervosnetwork/godwoken-docker-prebuilds/releases/tag/v0.10.4).

-**Why Godwoken Beta?**
+**About Godwoken Beta**

 It is the responsible way to make Godwoken available while we keep up improving the system before the official release.
 Here is what you can do with Godwoken beta: